Etynodiol diacetate: Synthesis

 Chemical syntheses of etynodiol diacetate have been published.

 Reduction of norethisterone (1) affords the 3,17-diol.
 The 3β-hydroxy compound is the desired product; since reactions at C3 do not show nearly the stereoselectivity as those at C17 by virtue of the relative lack of stereo-directing proximate substituents, the formation of the desired isomer is engendered by use of a bulky reducing agent, lithium tri-tert-butoxyaluminum hydride.
 Acetylation of the 3β,17β-diol affords etynodiol diacetate (3).

 History

 Etynodiol was first synthesized in 1954, via reduction of norethisterone, and etynodiol diacetate was introduced for medical use in 1965.

 Society and culture

 Generic names

 Etynodiol diacetate is the generic name of the drug (the INN of its free alcohol form is etynodiol), while ethynodiol diacetate is its USAN, BAN, and JAN.
 It is also known by its former developmental code names CB-8080 and SC-11800.

 Brand names

-Etynodiol diacetate is or has been marketed under brand names including Conova, Continuin, Demulen, Femulen, Kelnor, Luteonorm, Luto-Metrodiol, Metrodiol, Ovulen, Soluna, Zovia, and others.
+Etynodiol diacetate is or has been marketed under brand names including Conova, Continuin, Demulen, Femulen, Kelnor, Lo-Malmorede, Luteonorm, Luto-Metrodiol, Malmorede, Metrodiol, Ovulen, Soluna, Zovia, and others.

 Availability

-Etynodiol diacetate remains marketed in only a few countries, including the United States, Canada, Argentina, and Oman.
+Etynodiol diacetate is marketed in only a few countries, including the United States, Canada, Argentina, and Oman.